-A.11.6.2 Hoods, grease removal devices, fans, ducts, and other appurtenances should be cleaned to remove combustible contaminants to a minimum of $50 \ \mu m \ (0.002 \ in.)$.

-When to clean: A measurement system of deposition should be established to trigger a need to clean.

-The method of measurement is a depth gauge comb, shown in Figure A.11.6.2, which is scraped along the duct surface.
-For example, a measured depth of 2000 μ m (0.078 in.) indicates the need to remove the deposition risk.
-The system would also include point measurement in critical areas.
-For example, 3175 μ m (0.125 in.) in a fan housing requires cleaning.

-FIGURE A.11.6.2 Depth Gauge Comb.
+A.11.7.2 Once the agent has fully discharged and if the fire has not been extinguished, the fire can continue to burn and spread.
+This can occur if the fire starts in or before system discharge and spreads to an area outside the protected area.
+Examples of areas outside the zone of protection include the flue of a gas-fired fryer, the area below the cooking surface of a griddle, inside the grease drip collectors, and any area behind or below an appliance.
+To minimize the probability of a fire spreading out of control, it is important that these areas outside the zone of protection be kept clean of grease and other combustible cooking residues.

-- A.12.1.1 Cooking appliances that are designed for permanent installation, including, but not limited to, ranges, ovens, stoves, broilers, grills, fryers, griddles, and barbecues, should be installed in accordance with the manufacturer's installation instructions. - (1) Commercial electric cooking appliances should be listed and labeled in accordance with ANSI/UL 197. - Microwave cooking appliances should be listed and labeled in accordance with ANSI/UL 923. - Oil-burning stoves should be listed and labeled in accordance with ANSI/UL 896. - (4) Wood-fired cooking appliances should be listed and labeled in accordance with ANSI/UL 737, UL Subject 2162, or UL Subject 2728, depending on exact appliance type. - (5) Gas-fired cooking appliances should be listed and labeled in accordance with ANSI Z83.11. - (6) Gas-wood-fired cooking appliances should be listed and labeled in accordance with ANSI Z83.11, ANSI/UL 737, and/or UL Subject 2162, depending on exact appliance type. - A.12.1.2.1 Gas-fueled appliances should be installed to the requirements of NFPA 54 or NFPA 58. - A.12.1.2.2 The effectiveness of an automatic extinguishing system is affected by the placement of the nozzles.
+A.12.1.1 Cooking appliances that are designed for permanent installation, including, but not limited to, ranges, ovens, stoves, broilers, grills, fryers, griddles, and barbecues, should be installed in accordance with the manufacturer's installation instructions.

+- Commercial electric cooking appliances should be listed and labeled in accordance with ANSI/UL 197. - (2) Microwave cooking appliances should be listed and labeled in accordance with ANSI/UL 923. - Oil-burning stoves should be listed and labeled in accordance with ANSI/UL 896. - (4) Wood-fired cooking appliances should be listed and labeled in accordance with ANSI/UL 737 or UL Subject 2162, depending on exact appliance type.

+- (5) Gas-fired cooking appliances should be listed and labeled in accordance with ANSI Z83.11. - (6) Gas-wood-fired cooking appliances should be listed and labeled in accordance with ANSI Z83.11, ANSI/UL 737, and/or UL Subject 2162, depending on exact appliance type.

+A.12.1.2.1 Gas-fueled appliances should be installed to the requirements of NFPA 54 or NFPA 58.

+A.12.1.2.2 The effectiveness of an automatic extinguishing system is affected by the placement of the nozzles.
 For this reason, it is essential that cooking appliances be situated in the area in which they were when the extinguishing equipment was designed and installed.
 If an appliance is moved from under the equipment for cleaning or any other reason, it should be returned to its original position prior to initiation of a cooking operation.